North Central Kentucky

 Fort Brannaum

-A Union fort south of Camp Nelson at the Kentucky River.
+A Union work south of Camp Nelson at the Kentucky River.
 A marker is on US 27.

 Camp Dick Robinson